Fr4nz83/AuditMovementFairness/data_simulator/README.md

 Placeholder for the datasets of synthetic trajectories generated with the Patterns of Life simulator.
+Please, generate datasets of syntetic trajectories with the simulator's version available in our fork: https://github.com/Fr4nz83/generate-mobility-dataset